ethanbass/chromConverter/README.md

 ##### Optional additional dependencies

-Some of the parsers rely on software that must be manually installed.
+Some of the parsers rely on external software libraries that must be manually installed.

-###### Entab
+###### **Entab**

+[Entab](https://github.com/bovee/entab) is a Rust-based parsing framework for converting a variety of scientific file formats into tabular data.
 To use parsers from Entab, you must first install [Rust](https://www.rust-lang.org/tools/install) and Entab-R. After following the [instructions](https://www.rust-lang.org/tools/install) to install Rust, you can install Entab from GitHub as follows:

 ```
 devtools::install_github("https://github.com/bovee/entab/", subdir = "entab-r")
 ```

-###### ThermoRawFileParser
+###### **ThermoRawFileParser**

-The Thermo RAW parser works by calling the ThermoRawFileParser on the command line.
-Thus, to parse Thermo RAW files you must first install the [ThermoRawFileParser](https://github.com/compomics/ThermoRawFileParser).
+Thermo RAW files can be converted by calling the [ThermoRawFileParser](https://github.com/compomics/ThermoRawFileParser) on the command-line.
+To install the ThermoRawFileParser, follow the instructions [here](https://github.com/compomics/ThermoRawFileParser).
 If you are running Linux or Mac OS X, you will also need to install mono, following the instructions provided at the link.
-When you use chromConverter to convert Thermo RAW files for the first time you will be asked to enter the path to the program.
+In addition, when you use chromConverter to convert Thermo RAW files for the first time you will be asked to enter the path to the program.

-###### OpenChrom
+###### **OpenChrom**

-OpenChrom contains a large number of [file parsers](https://lablicate.com/platform/openchrom) which can now be conveniently accessed directly from R. Strangely, configuring OpenChrom for use on the command-line deactivates the graphical user interface (GUI).
-Thus, it is recommended to make a separate copy of OpenChrom, if you'd still like to have access to the GUI.
+[OpenChrom](https://lablicate.com/platform/openchrom) is opensource chromatography software, containing a large number of [file parsers](https://lablicate.com/platform/openchrom), which can now be conveniently accessed directly from R. Strangely, configuring OpenChrom for use on the command-line deactivates the graphical user interface (GUI).
+Thus, it is recommended to make a separate copy of OpenChrom if you'd still like to have access to the GUI.
 To use the OpenChrom parsers, follow the steps detailed below:

 1) Download OpenChrom from the [website](https://lablicate.com/platform/openchrom/download) and place it into a directory of your choice.
 2) If you intend to use the GUI in the future, it is recommended to make a separate copy of OpenChrom for command-line use.
 3) Follow the [instructions](https://github.com/OpenChrom/openchrom/wiki/CLI) to activate OpenChrom's command-line interface.
 Alternatively, the command-line option can be activated from R by calling `configure_openchrom_parser(cli="true")` or by calling the openchrom_parser and following the prompts.
-  4) Call the `openchrom_parser` from R or `read_chroms` with `parser="openchrom"`.
-The first time you call the parser, it will ask you to provide the path to your installation of OpenChrom.
+4) Call `read_chroms` with `parser="openchrom"` or call the `openchrom_parser` directly.
+The first time you call the parser, it will ask you to provide the path to your local installation of OpenChrom.
 The path will then be saved for future use.
-If the command-line interface is disabled, the function will give you the option to automatically activate the command-line.
+If the command-line interface is disabled, you will be given the option to automatically activate the command-line.

 ### Usage

 The workhorse of chromConverter is the `read_chroms` function, which functions as a wrapper around all of the supported parsers.
 To convert files, call `read_chroms`, specifying the `paths` to a directory (or a vector of directories) containing the files you wish to convert and the appropriate file format (`format_in`).
-The supported formats include `chemstation_uv`, `chemstation_csv`, `masshunter_dad`, `shimadzu_fid`, `shimadzu_dad`, `chromeleon_uv`, `thermoraw`, `mzml`, and `waters_arw`.
-For formats where there are multiple parsers available, you can choose between them using the `parser` argument.
-For example, Chemstation and Masshunter files can be parsed using either the Aston or Entab parsers.
+The supported formats include `chemstation_uv`, `chemstation_csv`, `masshunter_dad`, `shimadzu_fid`, `shimadzu_dad`, `chromeleon_uv`, `thermoraw`, `mzml`, `waters_arw`, `msd`, `csd`, and `wsd`.

 ```
 library(chromConverter)
-dat <- read_chroms(path, find_files = TRUE, format.in = "chemstation_uv")
+dat <- read_chroms(path, find_files = TRUE, format.in = "chemstation_uv", parser = "aston")
 ```

 If you want to provide direct paths to files, instead of a folder, include the argument `find_files = FALSE`.